sproft/MetBaN/README.md

 For the tree building process we additionally require an outgroup sequence that has a reasonable phylogenetic distance to the group that is to be analyzed.
 The script will return a number of pdfs, which is at most the number of specified taxids (can be less when there exist no sequences belonging to a taxa in the fastq files).
 These are not to be taken as phylogenetic relations, but as a tool to check whether sequences that were identified to belong to a certain taxa are also sorted in the same group in the tree.
-These trees can be found in the folder labeled pdfs.
+These trees can be found in the folder labeled pdfs and in the folder nwk saved in the newick format.
+Additional outputs can be found in the folder tables.
+These tables contain a list of all query sequences and their closest phylogenic neighbor as calculated by the phylogentic tree.

+The pipeline can either be run with either paired or unpaired reads and/or with demutiplexed or undemultiplex samples.
+Which input is being used can be set with the options -P and -R respectively.

 Additional information about the identified sequences can be found in a the provided result file.
 Usage: